SOC 2 vs APRA CPS 234

 - Built on COSO principles for control environments.

-- CPA-attested certification model, annual recertification.
+- CPA-attested reporting model, annual re-attestation.

 Why Organizations Use It